Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab3-Creating-Custom-Platform-Using-the-SDx-IDE.md

    1. `source <Xilinx_Install_Directory>/SDx/<Version>/settings64.{sh,csh}`
    2. `sdx`

-The first command sets the environment variables prior to launching the SDx IDE and the second command launches the SDx IDE.
+The first command sets the environment variables before launching the SDx IDE and the second command launches the SDx IDE.

 #### On a Windows host machine:

-For a Windows host machine, use one of the following methods to launch Vivado
+For a Windows host machine, use one of the following methods to launch Vivado&reg;

-   - Click the Vivado desktop icon
+   - Click the Vivado desktop icon.

-   - From the Start menu, select Xilinx Design Tools \> Vivado 2018.2 \> Vivado 2018.2
+   - From the Start menu, select Xilinx Design Tools \> Vivado 2018.2 \> Vivado 2018.2.

    - From a Command prompt window, type the following commands: